Ursula and Sabina Eriksson: Aftermath

 Many questions were left unanswered.
 Some called for an investigation into the way the criminal justice system handled the matter, including Peter Molloy and MP for Stoke South Rob Flello.
 Glenn Hollinshead's brother Garry was critical of the justice system which he viewed as enabling the murder, stating:

-In 2012 a section that had been edited out of the Motorway Cops episode was uploaded to YouTube.
-It shows police officers at the roadside, after Ursula had been run over, discussing detaining and assessing Sabina on mental health grounds - which may have prevented Hollinshead's murder - but this was not done.
+In 2012, a section edited from the Motorway Cops episode was uploaded to YouTube.
+It shows police officers at the roadside after Ursula had been run over, discussing detaining and assessing Sabina on mental health grounds - which may have prevented Hollinshead's murder - but this was not done.